TerrorbyteHunter/InnovarePayroll/README.md

 1. Navigate to Employees section
 2. Click "Add Employee" to create new employee
 3. Fill in all required fields:
-   - Personal details (NRC, DOB, gender)
+   - Personal details (NRC, DOB, gender, residential address)
    - Employment info (department, position, hire date)
    - Bank details
    - Salary and statutory numbers
 4. Add allowances and deductions as needed
+5. **Export to Excel**: Download complete employee list with all details

 ### Leave Management